krishyadav007/AISC-COTY/README.md

 1. Unzip the file
 2. Then install requriments.txt
-3. To run the code type
+3. To run the code type in terminal

 ```
 streamlit run Image_classify.py